This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Hello!
 Who are you?
 And tell us a little bit more about your diabetes.

 Hey everyone!
 My name is Peter Lucas.
-I’m 39 years old and currently living in Copenhagen, Denmark.
-I have Type 1 diabetes for a total of 11 years.Since my work revolves around diabetes I’m very interested in this topic.
+I’m 39 years old, and currently living in Copenhagen, Denmark.
+I’ve been living with Type 1 diabetes for 11 years.Since my work revolves around diabetes, I’m very interested in this topic.
 When I’m either not running my business or spending time with my partner and kids, I’m learning about different kinds of wine from Italy!

 As a family, we have been rather familiar with diabetes because of my father’s diabetes.
 On top of that, my partner, Christina, is a diabetes nurse.
 So, my own diabetes was not exactly a curveball for my family.
 Instead, it was more of a curveball for me emotionally.
 It’s one thing to be familiar with diabetes when others around you have diabetes.
-It’s another thing to suddenly find that you have diabetes yourself.
-My diagnosis was quite a shock and it shook me up a fair bit.
+It’s another thing to find that you have diabetes yourself suddenly.
+My diagnosis was quite a shock, and it shook me up a fair bit.

 “Slow down, take a deep breath, and know that this is not the end of the road.”